Bulking up is a complicated process, well bulking up correctly is complicated!

 You’ll do better if you think of yourself as on a diet, albeit a diet where you need to eat a LOT of food.
 Bulking does not give you carte blanche to eat whatever you want, you still need to track macros and calories.

-Remember also that you still want to be consuming a lot of vitamins and minerals, you don’t want to become malnourished just because you are constantly chasing high calorie, high protein foods.
+Remember also that you still want to be consuming a lot of vitamins and minerals.
+You don’t want to become malnourished just because you are constantly chasing high calorie, high protein foods.

-Six Examples of Good Foods to Eat While Bulking Up
+22 Foods To Eat While Bulking

 Example #1: Eggs